PROJECT ACCELERATOR PROGRAMME

 Prof. Dr. Heinz Wiendl: Studied psychology and medicine and was a researcher at various centres and universities in Germany, in different departments, including Immunology and Neurology.
 He was professor of Neurology and Head of the Clinical Research Group for Multiple Sclerosis and Neuroimmunology at the University of Würzburg (Germany), Professor and Head of Neurology of Inflammatory Diseases of the Nervous System and Neuro-Oncology at the University of Münster (Germany) and was Dean of Research and Young Scientists at the Medical Faculty in Münster.
 His research focuses on leukocyte penetration of the blood-brain barrier, the functional interactions between the immune system and the nervous system and the mechanism of TREK1-mediated T lymphocyte transmigration via the blood-brain barrier.

-The results obtained in animals show a reduction in neurological symptoms and inflammation, neuroprotection and prevention of the development of the disease.
+The results obtained in animal models show a reduction in neurological symptoms and inflammation, as well as neuroprotection.
+Both effects would prevent the development of the disease.

 This drug is capable of replacing the oligodendrocytes destroyed by the immune system, thus enabling myelin production to start again and reversing the effects of MS.